kowaleuro/TheMadOtter/README.md

 In order to escape from the dungeon you as a "Mad Otter" must defeat various enemies, avoid traps and look for new weapons and powerups.

-Project was created in cooperation with Dawid Kwapisz (https://github.com/dkwapisz) as a university project.

 ## Technologies Used
 - JavaFx - version 15.0.1